 Here are a few different types of content you can create:

 – Case-studies: Create case-studies based on existing customer.
 Then, make it available to new users with similar characteristics.

 For example, if you have many small accounting firms as customers, create case studies based on how they got more work done with the help of your tool.
 Then, every time you get a similar customer, you can send the case study to them.

-Self-help channels: Create self-help channels like forums and FAQs where people can find answers to their questions or debug issues themselves.
+– Self-help channels: Create self-help channels like forums and knowledge base where people can find answers to their questions or debug issues themselves.

 Instead of having pop-ups and push notifications, they have an interactive demo board that is pretty much self-explanatory.